owasp-modsecurity/ModSecurity/README.md

 ### Benchmarking

+The source tree includes a Benchmark tool that can help measure library performance.
+The tool is located in the test/benchmark/ directory.
+The build process also creates the binary here, so you will have the tool after the compilation is finished.

-The source tree has a Benchmark tool which can help to measure the library's performance.
-The tool is under the `test/benchmark/` directory.
-The build process also makes the binary here, so after the end of compiling you will have the tool.
+The source tree includes a Benchmark tool that can help measure library performance.
+The tool is located in the `test/benchmark/` directory.
+The build process also creates the binary here, so you will have the tool after the compilation is finished.

 To run, just type: